Biofuel Market Intelligence · Updated April 4, 2026

 Monthly UCO FOB Price Data by Country ($/MT, ISCC-Certified Standard Spec)

-UCO Export Price Comparison by Country (Feb 2026) Price Matrix
+UCO Export Price Comparison by Country (Mar 2026)

 FOB basis, ISCC-certified UCO standard spec (FFA ≤5%, MIU ≤2%).
 Actual transaction prices vary by contract terms, volume, and certification status.